Effective branding. Stop wasting cash.

 This is important in effective branding

-However, this effective branding is still in the womb of your company.
+Effective branding lives in the womb of your company.
 It has to be born, and it has to grow into the world – to fulfill its promise for your business in terms of market share gained, and market stature achieved.